 Octopress and Github Pages work great together to host a small site in a way that feels very developer friendly.
 The documentation for Initial Setup and Deploying to Github Pages do a great job of walking through the process of getting started.
 However, there’s not much documentation to be found about working with collaborators, or setting up development on a shiny new machine.

 NOTE : The process described here works for “user pages” and “organization pages” on Github.
-The process will be somewhat different for “project pages” since project pages are driven from the gh-pages branch instead of master.
+The process will be somewhat different for “project pages” since project pages are driven from the gh-pages

 In working with Rob on the OkcRuby site, we kept running into issues when we’d try to deploy a change.
 We could get around the problem by force pushing, but that didn’t seem like a good long term path.
 Here’s a process that we’ve found to work.
 The code examples are assuming that you want to collaborate on OkcRuby, which you should…

-The most important thing to know is that you should never work directly in the master branch, but in the source branch.
+branch.
 Octopress automates the process of getting changes into the master branch, so making changes directly there can really mess things up.
-It’s best to not even keep a local master branch.
+It’s best to not even keep a local master

-To checkout the repo with only the source branch you can add -b source to the git clone command:
+To checkout the repo with only the source

 git clone git@github.com:okcruby/okcruby.github.io.git -b source okcruby.github.io

-Then you need to setup the _deploy directory:
+Then you need to setup the _deploy

 mkdir _deploy